rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The sidebar section can help you navigate through various reports.
 The main section will help you identify all the cookies that are being used by a site.

-Within the CLI Dashboard, you'll find the following sections: "Categories" and "Blocked Reasons.".
+Within the CLI Dashboard, you'll find the following sections: "Categories" and "Blocked Reasons."

 ### Prerequisites